junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Yeah sometimes the right thing sucks," Dean barks.
 "Tell me when to stop."

-He can see the light in the syringe is already getting noticeably thinner, he can almost vividly imagine the mojo tank inside Cas getting lower as he drains.
+He can see the light in the syringe is already getting noticeably thinner; he can almost vividly imagine the mojo tank inside Cas getting lower as he drains.

 "Almost there."
 Cas holds both hands on the edge of the seat to prevent himself from further sliding down, but even his fingers are too weak now to really do anything.
 His knuckles are white, more sweat pouring down.

 Dean sees it all.
 "Okay I'm calling it."
-He decides after a few more minutes, gives up waiting for Cas's signal, taking the syringe away and handing to Sam, like he can't bear to hold the damn thing one more second, like it's a criminal evidence that he's hurting Cas.
+He decides after a few more minutes, gives up waiting for Cas's signal, takes the syringe away and hands it to Sam, like he can't bear to hold the damn thing one more second, like it's the criminal evidence that he's hurting Cas.

 Cas breathes heavily, his chest rising and falling with rhythms of an uneven tide on the edge of a storm.
 Dean feels just as shitty and can't stop beating himself in his mind.